 So when should you refinance?

-Conventional wisdom says that you should consider refinancing if you can drop your interest rate by about 20%.
-With today’s rates floating around 5%, that means a 1% drop in the base rate.
+Conventional wisdom says that you should consider refinancing if you can drop your interest rate by about 20% or a 1% drop in the base rate.
 BUT, be sure to look at what you owe before you refinance, then compare that to your loan balance after refinancing.
 If you’re adding thousands to your mortgage balance, then you may be negating any savings that you would receive from a lower interest rate.

 If your household income is higher now than it was when you first started your mortgage (and will stay higher), then you may want to consider refinancing into a loan with a shorter repayment period; for example, refinancing from a 30-year to a 15-year mortgage.

 According to BankRate.com, 15-year mortgages generally come with a lower interest rate than a 30-year loan.
 You’ll also pay interest for a shorter period of time, which could end up saving you quite a bit of money, and you’ll be mortgage-free sooner.
 However, your mortgage payments would likely be significantly higher and it will restrict your flexibility when money is tight.
 If you’re unsure how much longer your income will be higher (i.e. if you’re planning on retiring soon), then you may want to consider just making additional mortgage payment(s), versus refinancing.

 If you’re thinking about refinancing, we’re here to help!
 Since we keep your loan in our portfolio, you know we’re in this together.
 Plus, you’ll always know who to call if questions arise about your loan.
 While the steps of refinancing can seem complicated, your neighborhood WaFd Bank team is here to make it easy.